Interview

 Interviews usually take place face-to-face, in person, but the parties may instead be separated geographically, as in videoconferencing or telephone interviews.
-Interviews almost always involve spoken conversation between two or more parties.
-In some instances a "conversation" can happen between two persons who type their questions and answers.
+Interviews almost always involve a spoken conversation between two or more parties, but can also happen between two persons who type their questions and answers.

-Interviews can be unstructured, free-wheeling and open-ended conversations without predetermined plan or prearranged questions.
+Interviews can be unstructured, freewheeling, and open-ended conversations without a predetermined plan or prearranged questions.
 One form of unstructured interview is a focused interview in which the interviewer consciously and consistently guides the conversation so that the interviewee's responses do not stray from the main research topic or idea.
 Interviews can also be highly structured conversations in which specific questions occur in a specified order.
 They can follow diverse formats; for example, in a ladder interview, a respondent's answers typically guide subsequent interviews, with the object being to explore a respondent's subconscious motives.
 Typically the interviewer has some way of recording the information that is gleaned from the interviewee, often by keeping notes with a pencil and paper, or with a video or audio recorder.
-Interviews usually have a limited duration, with a beginning and an ending.

 The traditionally two-person interview format, sometimes called a one-on-one interview, permits direct questions and follow-ups, which enables an interviewer to better gauge the accuracy and relevance of responses.
 It is a flexible arrangement in the sense that subsequent questions can be tailored to clarify earlier answers.
 Further, it eliminates possible distortion due to other parties being present.

-Face to face interviewing helps both parties to interact and form a connection, and understand the other.
-Further, face to face interview sessions can be more enjoyable.
+Interviews have taken on an even more significant role, offering opportunities to showcase not just expertise, but adaptability and strategic thinking.